What Is Bipolar Depression, And How Can It Affect You?

 Sometimes, different events in your life can contribute to manic or depressive episodes.
 By making lifestyle changes related to your job, your relationships, your diet, your sleep schedule, and more, you can start to alleviate some of the symptoms you experience.
 However, it's important to note that lifestyle factors alone do not cause bipolar disorder, and lifestyle changes without medication or therapy are often insufficient treatment.

-Bipolar disorder is a serious disorder, and receiving treatment for it is very important.
+Bipolar disorder is a serious mental illness, and receiving treatment for it is very important.
 Do not attempt to fight through it alone.
-Bipolar disorder is intense, but with the aid of therapy, a support system, and medication, you can live a healthy and happy life.
+Bipolar disorder is intense, but with the aid of therapy, a support system of family members and other loved ones, and medication, you can live a healthy and happy life.

 Research shows that online therapy is effective for treating bipolar disorder, too.
 One study concluded that online cognitive behavioral therapy was effective at treating both bipolar disorder and depression, and it was also more cost-effective for both patients and therapists.
-If you want to learn more, reach out to a BetterHelp therapist to get started.
+If you want to learn more, you can reach out to a mental health care provider or browse resources like the National Institute of Mental Health.

 Takeaway

-Bipolar depressive episodes and bipolar disorder in general can be challenging to manage on your own.
+Bipolar depressive episodes—and bipolar mood disorders in general can be challenging to manage on your own.
+Up to half of people with the condition also struggle with substance misuse, and many will experience a comorbid condition like anxiety.
 Along with medication, therapy can give you the support you need to change your life.

 Find support for bipolar disorder symptoms